co-cddo/api-spec-linter-docs/README.md

 Every time you run this command, the `build` folder gets generated from scratch.
 This means any changes to the `build` folder that are not part of the build command will get overwritten.

-## Troubleshooting

-Run `bundle update` to make sure you're using the most recent Ruby gem versions.

-Run `bundle exec middleman build --verbose` to get detailed error messages to help with finding the problem.

 ## Licence